 3. Fees: (binding) Quotations, (non-binding) estimates and expenses

-3.1 In the absence of any specific agreement, the fee to be charged, whether this is a fixed fee or an hourly rate, shall be determined by the Interpreter on the basis of the following:
+3.1 In the absence of any specific agreement, the fee to be charged, whether this is a fixed fee or an hourly rate, shall be determined by the Interpreter on the basis, inter alia, of the following:

 the purpose of the Interpreting,

-the duration of the Interpreting Task including the length of the event(s) at which the Interpreter is to interpret and the required arrival time of the Interpreter at the venue,
+the duration of the Interpreting Assignment including the length of the event(s) at which the Interpreter is to interpret and the required arrival time of the Interpreter at the venue,

 the time and day that the Interpreting is to take place,

-whether the Interpreting Task is to be performed remotely using remote simultaneous interpreting, video remote interpreting or over the phone interpreting,
+whether the Interpreting Assignment is to be performed remotely using remote simultaneous interpreting, video remote interpreting or over the phone interpreting,

-the venue where the Interpreting Task is to take place and any instructions given by the Client including whether the Interpreting is to be recorded
+the venue where the Interpreting Assignment is to take place and any instructions given by the Client including whether the Interpreting is to be recorded

-and the use of personal protection equipment and the observance of social distancing measures or the lack thereof.
+and the use of personal protection equipment and the observance of social distancing measures or the lack thereof, where required or relevant.

 3.2 No fixed quotation shall be given by the Interpreter until he/she has received clear and complete instructions in writing from the Client.

-3.3 An estimate shall not be considered contractually binding, but given for guidance or information only.
+3.3 An estimate shall be given for guidance or information only.

 3.4 Where VAT is chargeable it will be charged in addition to the quoted fee and expenses if the Interpreter is VAT registered.